yzfneo/yzfneo.github.io/_posts/2025-09-20-us-history-guide.md

 The Louisiana Purchase in 1803 saw the United States acquire 828,000 square miles from France for $15 million, doubling the size of the nation.
 Negotiated by Jefferson under reservation, it removed French influence from North America and opened the path for westward expansion.

+**Key Figures:** Thomas Jefferson, Napoleon Bonaparte **Territorial Impact:** Doubled US land area; Cost ~4 cents per acre; Added territory larger than France, Spain, and UK combined
-**Key Figures:** Thomas Jefferson, Napoleon Bonaparte **Major Events:** Purchase from France, added 13 states to US
+**Major Events:** Purchase from France, added 13 states to US

+### Indian Removal Act and Trail of Tears (1830)
+In 1830, President Andrew Jackson signed the Indian Removal Act, forcibly relocating Native American tribes from their ancestral lands in the Southeast to territories west of the Mississippi River.
+This policy led to the Trail of Tears (1838-1839), the deadly forced march of the Cherokee Nation and other tribes.

+**Key Figures:** Andrew Jackson, John Ross (Cherokee leader) **Population Impact:** Five major tribes affected (Cherokee, Chickasaw, Choctaw, Creek, Seminole); ~100,000 Native Americans forcibly relocated
+**Human Cost:** ~15,000 Cherokee died during Trail of Tears (25-50% mortality rate); Total deaths across all tribes estimated at 25,000-50,000
+**Major Events:** Indian Removal Act signed May 28, 1830; Cherokee removal began 1838; Seminole Wars (1817-1858) resisted removal

 ### War of 1812 vs. Britain
 The War of 1812, often called the "Second War of Independence," pitted the US against Britain over trade restrictions and impressment of American sailors.
 It ended in a treaty that spurred nationalism, with key events including the burning of Washington and the successful defense of Baltimore, inspiring the national anthem.